JaganReddy-dev/JaganReddy-dev/README.md

-- 🔭 Currently rebuilding the landing page for [Numero](https://www.numero.ai)
+- 🔭 Currently building a React Native Application using Expo.
 - 👯 Open to collaborating on frontend projects (React, Next.js)
-- 🌱 Learning more about design systems and animation in frontend
+- 🌱 Learning more about Design Systems, Data Structures & Algorithms
 ### 🛠 Tech Stack

 <p>